 |Water Futures||Water NSW|

-To join the Catchment Management CoI please submit your access request to WaterRA via email.
-Your request will then be reviewed by the Research Team.
-Once approved changes will be made to your account settings granting you access to the CoI member page containing additional information and resources, a member Forum and key announcements from WaterRA relating to the CoI.
+Your request will be reviewed by our Research Team.
+If approved, changes will be made to your account settings granting you access to the CoI member page containing additional information and resources, a member Forum and key announcements from WaterRA relating to the CoI.